 The regular version has a typical silver interior.
 The Joe McNally version has a white satin interior.
 What difference does that make?

 Joe says it makes the light creamier.

-Here's what that means.
-The silver interior creates specular light, which may cause some hot spots on your subject's face.
+Here’s what that means.
+The silver interior creates specular light, which may cause some hot spots on your subject’s face.
 You know, that bright spot on the nose.
-The white interior bounces the light around a bit more, helping your results end up a bit softer on your subject's face and reduce the potential for glare.
+The white interior bounces the light around a bit more, helping your results end up softer on your subject’s face and reducing the potential for glare.

 3: Matthews C Stand with Extension Arm

 We used a Matthews C Stand with Extension Arm to position the light.
-There are a few reasons what a traditional light stand wouldn't really work for the kind of photography Lee needed to do, which was essentially product and food photography on our dining room table.
+There are a few reasons why a traditional light stand wouldn’t work for the kind of photography Lee needed to do, which was essentially product and food photography on our dining room table.

 When you put a light on top of a light stand, all you can do is told the head up or down.
 The Matthews C Stand with an Extension Arm gives you much more flexibility.
 You can use that arm to reach in and position the light closer to the set since a regular light stand would bump against the table.

-It also gave us the ability to position the light directly overhead, or pretty much anywhere we needed.
-In fact, you can often position a light lower with a C Stand and Extension Arm than you can with a traditional light stand.
+It also gave us the ability to position the light directly overhead or pretty much anywhere we needed.
+You can often position a light lower with a C Stand and Extension Arm than with a traditional light stand.

 I have both Matthews and Avenger C Stands, and I prefer the Matthews.
 It has a better build quality and feels more solid than the Avenger.
 The turtle base allows you to safely adjust the stand on an uneven surface, where a regular light stand demands an even floor.

-TIP: Make your life easier and get a Baby Pin to go with your C Stand.
-This is a metal rod that goes into the grip head on the extension arm and allows you to mount your light on the C Stand.
+TIP: Make your life easier and get a Baby Pin with your C Stand.
+This metal rod goes into the grip head on the extension arm and allows you to mount your light on the C Stand.